moisestech/ml-fundamentals-notes/machine-learning/ml-vocab-2.md

 **accuracy**

 - A recent work in vehicle re-identification, AAVER [25] boosts mAP accuracy by 5% by post-processing using re-ranking.
+This means the accuracy metric is not suitable to measure the “goodness” of this model.
+We need other evaluation metrics that measure different aspects of the model’s prediction ability.

 ### **as metric for evaluating models**

+- A recent work in vehicle re-identification, AAVER [25] boosts mAP accuracy by 5% by post-processing using re-ranking.

 - **improvements to**
 - **of image classification**